 Why is customer acquisition cost important?

 A customer acquisition cost is a key metric in business and marketing analysis.
-Customer acquisition costs measures the total cost it takes to acquire a customer.
+Customer acquisition costs measure the total cost it takes to acquire a customer.
 Reducing this cost leads to a more profitable business.
-A highly profitable business has either a very low cost of a sales or a low marketing cost per customer.
-A business with a low marketing cost has an efficient process for acquiring customers, and a company with a low cost of sales has a high margin on their product.
+A highly profitable business has either a very low cost of sales or a low marketing cost per customer.
+A business with a low marketing cost has an efficient process for acquiring customers, and a company with a low cost of sales has a high margin on its product.

 What does customer acquisition cost consist of?